storyprotocol/documentation/docs/Developers/get-started-with-the-smart-contracts/create-and-register-ip-using-the-spg.md

 For these cases, we recommend using the Story Protocol SPG, which, besides offering more secure and convenient methods around remixing or registration of existing NFTs as IPAs, also offers a powerful minting engine through which you can directly create an ERC-721 representation of your IP while registering it into the protocol in a single interface.

 Usually, you will likely not require your own custom ERC-721 collection for your IP, and simply want to perform ad-hoc registration of an off-chain asset.
 For these cases, we recommend using the **SPG default ERC-721 collection**, an ERC-721 that treats every NFT as an independent entity with its own customizable metadata, and also includes native support for rendering IP attribution within its `tokenURI()`.
-This means that these NFTs actually show you all details related to IP attribution, along with its own core metadata.
+This means that these NFTs actually show you all the details related to IP attribution, along with its own core metadata.
 Let's start by examining two core use-cases:

 ## Bundled IP minting and registration with the SPG default ERC-721 collection